sebastianboscan/Sierpenski-s_Triangle_CSCE146/README.md

-# Simple & easy to read program that draws a Sierpenski's triangle.
+# Sierpenski's triangle drawing.
+This program will draw a Sierpinski's triangle without any hassle.
+Code is really clean and easy to read, take a look for yourself!